-Saunie and Veterans Air DC-3 GAYE LYN spread their wings.
+Saunie Gravely and DC-3 GAYE LYN spread their wings.

 Today my favorite photo got posted on a very advantageous website — ABCDlist.nl.
 It now sits in a terrific gallery among other DC-3s, sporting, by far, the handsomest pilot!
-(But then none of the other aircraft picture their Captain.
+(OK!
+I might be a little prejudice.
 Never mind!)

 As well as accepting the photo, ABCDlist.nl has been incredibly helpful to me in several ways.

 First, the aviation industry (both civilian & military) has wrought a complex maze of alpha/numeric designations on their aircraft.
 The Douglas Aircraft Company led the pack!
-ABCDlist’s organization of the data and extremely helpful “de-mazing” explanations allowed me to carefully make my way.
-Picking through Serial, Model, Construction, Manufacturer, Registration, Productionline, Conversion and other numbers, I tracked & verified my two Veterans Air DC-3s.
+Organization of the ABDClist data and its extremely helpful “de-mazing” explanations allowed me to carefully make my way.
+Picking through Serial, Model, Construction, Manufacturer, Registration, Productionline, Conversion and other numbers, I tracked and verified my two Veterans Air DC-3s.
 Those details to be subject of an upcoming Post.

 [Author’s confession here: From less than two months ago when I started my research project, this airline and especially its fleet have shifted “ownership.”
 I’ve caught myself many times saying, “my aircraft” and “our airline.”
 Going forward, if that’s how it comes out, I make neither apology or correction!]